ndwarshuis/org-ml/README.md

 **`key`** is a keyword and **`value`** is a symbol.
 This only applies to properties that are represented as plists.

-The following elements and properties are supported:.
+The following types and properties are supported:

 babel-call
 - :inside-header